capric98/spsolve/README.md

    | dtype | `np.complex128` |      |  `np.complex128`  |      |  `np.complex128`  | ❌ Will support later.                                        |

    All other data types will be cast to `np.float64` or `np.complex128`.
 For experts who benefit from low precision or require higher precision, it should be easy to modify this project.

-6. The project uses LP64 Interface, if you have very big matrices with indices exceed `int32`, maybe you should consider something else like [SLEPc](https://slepc.upv.es/), [Trilinos](https://github.com/trilinos/Trilinos), etc.

 ## Performance
 * Environment: